neilchang01/url-shortener-project/README.md

 Once the server and Redis are up and running, open your browser and go to http://localhost:3000.
 You should see "Hello world!".

 ## Usage

+To create a shortened URL, run the container for your server and head to: https://url-shortener-nc.netlify.app/ to test it out!

+### Alternative

 To create a shortened URL, run the following command in the terminal: